keybase/client/shared/images/iconfont/README.md

     - svg iconfonts: `client/shared/images/iconfont`
     - png assets: `client/shared/images/icons`
 5. Generate the iconfont and update constants on both apps
-    - `yarn updated-fonts` Will generate a font file and update the constants
+    - `yarn update-icon-font` Will generate a font file and update the constants
       - font: `client/shared/fonts/kb.ttf`
       - constants: `client/shared/common-adapters/icon.constants`
-    - `yarn update-constants` will only update the constants
+    - `yarn update-icon-constants` will only update the constants

 ### Notes on SVG output